Classes & Workshops

 The first documented use of the word Vermont is dated April 11, 1777.
 On that day, in Philadelphia, Thomas Young addressed a broadside "To the Inhabitants of Vermont, a Free and Independent State."
 All evidence points to .... (read more)

-The slides for the first half of this outstanding class are here.
+The slides for the second half of this outstanding class are here.

 If you are hunting for that elusive Vermont ancestor and your searches keep coming up empty maybe you haven't gotten on-board with a new tool on our website? .... (read more)

 St John, N. Bennington VT has just been added.

 All of our issues are posted online in the members only section with a search engine to help you with your research.
 Read LINKS here.